aprilfaithdays/StyleMe-Front-End/README.md

 outfits you see!
 Once you like an outfit, it's saved in your liked library for you to reference later on!
 Or you know... unless the user decided to delete that outfit... then it'll disappear from your liked library too.

-Feel free to explore and experience StyleMe in the live demo link below!

 <em><b>Please note:</b> The products are limited to women's wear.</em>

 #### Quick Demo of Creating an Outfit: